 Digital signage is used across all industries, from healthcare to restaurants.
 You need a solution specifically designed for retailers.
 Even within this niche, there are solutions catering to smaller retailers (like Yodeck) and those that entertain enterprise brands (like Spectrio).

 Do your research, get demos, ask for case studies, and the solutions are catering.

 2. Improves customer experience

 Many of the most effective uses of digital signage for retail involve customers interacting with the display.

-Whether you expect your retail business to grow a little or a lot (or you just regard your digital signage as a channel to scale), the last thing you want is to have to change systems as you expand.
+Whether you expect your retail business to grow a little or a lot (or you regard your digital signage as a channel to scale), the last thing you want is to change systems as you expand.
 You want to invest in a solution that can grow with you and your store.

 I think if you’re thinking about a budget to start trialing digital signage, you’re looking at about the $5,000 budget range to start.